-- 132. Facts: Li is a New Zealand citizen who has extensive business interests in New Zealand and Australia.
-Li owns a house in each country, and both houses are continuously available for his use.
+- 113. Facts: Li is a New Zealand citizen who has extensive business interests in New Zealand and Australia.
+Li owns a house in each country, neither of which are rented out, and both of which are available for his use.
 Li spends most of his time in Australia, but he regularly travels to New Zealand in connection with his business here.
 In aggregate, Li spends up to five months of the year in New Zealand, staying in his house here most of the time he is here (except when his business requires him to be elsewhere in New Zealand).
 These trips vary in length from two days up to several weeks.
 Li has significant investments in New Zealand, and he is a member of a number of cultural and sporting associations here.
-Li's immediate family live in Australia. - 133.
-Result: Li has a permanent place of abode in New Zealand. - 134.
-Explanation: Li has a place of abode in New Zealand being the house he owns here.
-He has significant connections with New Zealand because he has extensive business interests here, a house here continually at his disposal, and connections with New Zealand sporting and cultural associations. - 135.
+Li's immediate family live in Australia. - 114.
+Result: Li has a permanent place of abode in New Zealand. - 115.
+Explanation: Li has a place of abode in New Zealand that he habitually resides in.
+He spends up to five months of the year in New Zealand, and for most of that time (whenever possible) he resides in his house here.
 Li's presence in New Zealand is generally for short periods; that is, his presence here is not of a continuous nature.
-However, the fact that Li has substantial connections with New Zealand, and that these connections are maintained through regular trips to New Zealand, indicate that his place of abode here is a permanent place of abode.
-It is a place in which he can (and does) live when required, with which he has a durable connection, and that is a current focal point of his living.
-Although he also has a place of abode in Australia, Li usually or typically lives in both of his places of abode on an enduring rather than temporary basis.
+However, Li resides in his house here for long enough each year that there is no question he habitually resides there, and that it is therefore a permanent place of abode for him.
+In addition, it is noted that Li has substantial connections with New Zealand, and that those connections are maintained through regular trips to New Zealand.
+Those factors further bolster the conclusion that his place of abode here is a permanent place of abode.
+Although he also has a place of abode in Australia, Li usually or typically lives in both of his places of abode on an enduring, rather than temporary, basis.